bensutherland/wgrs_workflow/README.md

 # open and view 02_raw/trimmed/fastqc_trimmed/multiqc_report.html
 ```

-If no combining of different samples together is needed, simply copy links from the trimmed folder to the sample folder:
+Once fastqc has been completed, move the samples to the sample folder:
-`cp -l 02_raw/trimmed/*.fastq.gz 04_samples/`
+`mv 02_raw/trimmed/*.fastq.gz 04_samples/`
+...note: mv is used instead of cp -l to avoid duplicate storage if the directory is backed up elsewhere.

 ### 03. Align reads against reference genome ###